ncmreynolds/muthur/README.md

 Enter your username and password at the keyboard and you should be in.
 Alternatively you can connect using an SSH program such a [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) which will make entering the long API keys **much** easier as you should be able to cut and paste them from another computer.
 You will need the IP address of the Raspberry Pi to connect and it will helpfully show this about 6-12 lines up from the bottom of the screen.
 It should say something like 'My IP address is: 192.168.1.X', use the address shown on the screen to connect.

-Now you can install the MUTHUR components by entering the command...
+Now you can install the MU|TH|UR components by entering the command...

 ```
 curl https://raw.githubusercontent.com/ncmreynolds/muthur/main/install.sh | bash